Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Elastic Beanstalk
 - EC2

 **Explanation:**
-"Elastic Beanstalk" is correct.
+Elastic Beanstalk is correct.
 It is a PaaS for quick deployment without managing infrastructure.
-"AppStream" is incorrect; it streams applications.
+AppStream is incorrect; it streams applications.
-"Lightsail" is incorrect; it is for simple cloud projects.
+Lightsail is incorrect; it is for simple cloud projects.
-"EC2" is incorrect; it requires infrastructure management.
+EC2 is incorrect; it requires infrastructure management.

 ---